litejs/s3/README.md

 LiteJS S3 &ndash; [![Coverage][1]][2] [![Size][3]][4] [![Buy Me A Tea][5]][6]
 =========

-Simple S3 client when full SDK is not needed.
+Dependency-free S3 client when full SDK is not needed.

- - No dependencies

 ### Usage